 One of the last, if not the very last, train of 'Tom Puddings' at Goole in 1984 - during the coal strike.
 At the far end of the train is what is now Acasters wharf and the Yorkshire Waterways Museum beyond.
 This was when Britain was still a net EXporter of coal rather than an IMporter!

 Loaded upstream directly from one of a number of collieries, these trains were brought down to Goole in trains like this behind a tug, and then lifted bodily out the water and tipped from a great height into waiting sea-going vessels.
 For more on this, and photographs look here at the Goole Docks page.

-Also at Goole is this fuel bowser, the Bedale Bandit - arguably not a barge but I include out of academic interest anyway.
-Is it related to (or even part of) the former Harkers tanker 'Bedale'?
+Also at Goole is this fuel bowser, the BEDALE BANDIT - arguably not a barge but I include out of academic interest anyway.
+Is it related to (or even part of) the former Harkers tanker 'BEDALE H'?

 In contrast to the Tom Puddings, Cawood Hargreaves used these larger dumb vessels on a similar principle to their older cousins.
-These were usually worked in pairs and push-towed as a single unit.
-They were destined for Ferrybridge where their contents were similarly tipped at the power station.
-(Photo courtesy Methley-Village.com ca 1980)
+These were usually worked in threes and push-towed as a single unit.
+They were destined for Ferrybridge C power station, where their contents were similarly tipped.
+(Photo courtesy Methley-Village.com ca 1980, Additional info:DL)

-At the same colliery stage as the previous photo, was this self-powered barge - also working on the Ferrybridge traffic.
+At the same colliery stage as the previous photo, was this self-powered barge - working on the Ferrybridge B power station traffic.
 These vessels were emptied by grab.
-(Photo courtesy Methley-Village.com ca 1980)
+(Photo courtesy Methley-Village.com ca 1980.
+Additional info:DL)